s-expresso/clojobuf/README.md

   [:sfixed32_val {:optional true} int?]
   [:float_val {:optional true} float?]]}
 ```

+You can also use `clojobuf.core/->malli-registry` to convert above plain map into a malli registry.
+See [src/clojobuf/example/ex2.cljc](https://github.com/s-expresso/clojobuf/blob/main/src/clojobuf/example/ex2.cljc) for an example.

 ## Unknown Fields
 During decode, unknown fields are placed into `:?` as a vector of 3 values (field number, wire type, wire value).